prathit-tijare07/Codex-Energy-Drink-Market-Analysis----SQL-Power-BI-Project/README.md

 3. Preferred Ingredient:- Caffeine
 4. Packaging:- Compact and Innovative Cans.
 5. Marketing channel: Online ads and TV commercials.
-6. Brand Ambassador:- Sports Person or Musician with a wide social-media influence.
-7. The product should have fresh flavors with healthy ingredients.
+6. The product should have fresh flavors with healthy ingredients.

 Insights :-
 1. Around 60% of consumers are MALE followed by Female and Non-Binary.